Polkadot-Heroes/Members/Heroes_Review_Criteria.md

 * **Leadership experience**: Are they deeply involved in leading the Polkadot community, organizing events, leading projects, judging or mentoring at hackathons, or possibly managing a Polkadot-focused publications?

-The team reviews nominations **four** times a year in March, June, September and December.
+The team reviews nominations on a rolling basis.
+Review cadence might change in the future, depending on number of nominations received.
-We commit to responding to every nomination within two weeks after the review process has completed.
+We commit to responding to every nomination within two weeks after receiving the nomination.

 ## Scoring Framework